-*** PUBLIC NOTICE: Tenth Order Extending Declaration of Judicial Emergency was issued as of January 8, 2021. ***
+*** PUBLIC NOTICE: Thirteenth Order Extending Declaration of Judicial Emergency was issued as of April 8, 2021. ***

 *** PUBLIC NOTICE: The Court requires applicants to apply for a Firearms License online at www.georgiaprobaterecords.com to receive a confirmation number.
 After you receive a confirmation number, you will need to schedule your appointment by clicking here. ***

 *** PUBLIC NOTICE: Effective August 1, 2020, due to an increase in GBI/Federal Records check, the cost for a new Firearms License will increase to $79.00.***

 - Renewals: $30 (Only eligible for renewal within 90 days before expiration OR within 30 days after expiration of current weapons permit).